-(17) Fire protection.
+(bb) Fire protection.

-- (a) All fires must be in equipment designed for that use.
-Do not allow open fires within 25 feet of structures. - (b) Each season, at the time of initial occupancy, each living area must have a working approved smoke detector.
+(A) All fires must be in equipment designed for that use.
+Do not allow open fires within 25 feet of structures.

+(B) Each season, at the time of initial occupancy, each living area must have a working approved smoke detector.

-NOTE: The camp operator is not responsible for daily maintenance of the detector or the actions of occupants that defeat its function.
+Note: The housing operator is not responsible for daily maintenance of the detector or the actions of occupants that defeat its function.

-(c) Provide fire extinguishing equipment in a readily accessible place, not more than 50 feet from each housing unit.
+(C) Provide fire extinguishing equipment in a readily accessible place, not more than 50 feet from each housing unit.
 The equipment must provide protection equal to a 2A:10BC rated extinguisher.

-NOTE: Hoses are acceptable substitutes for extinguishers only if the water supply is constant and reliable.
+Note: Hoses are acceptable substitutes for extinguishers only if the water supply is constant and reliable.
 Hoses must be immediately available for firefighting use.

-- (d) All living areas with more than one room, built before December 15, 1989, with one door, must have, in addition to a door, a window in each sleeping room that can be an exit in case of fire. - (A) This window must have an openable space at least 24 inches by 24 inches, nominal. - (B) The lowest portion of the opening must be less than 48 inches above the floor. - (C) This window must open directly to the outdoors and be readily openable by the occupants from inside without breaking the glass. - (D) Label the escape window as an emergency exit. - (e) Living areas built on or after December 15, 1989, must meet the requirements for emergency exits in applicable rules of the Building Codes Division of the Oregon Department of Consumer and Business Services, including the following:
+(D) All living areas with more than one room, built before December 15, 1989, with one door, must have, in addition to a door, a window in each sleeping room that can be an exit in case of fire.

+(i) This window must have an openable space at least 24 inches by 24 inches, nominal.

+(ii) The lowest portion of the opening must be less than 48 inches above the floor.

+(iii) This window must open directly to the outdoors and be readily openable by the occupants from inside without breaking the glass.

+(iv) Label the escape window as an emergency exit.

-(A) Required emergency exit windows in sleeping rooms must have a clear net opening of at least 5.7 square feet, minimum vertical opening of 22 inches and minimum horizontal opening of 20 inches.
+(E) Living areas built on or after December 15, 1989, must meet the requirements for emergency exits in applicable rules of the Building Codes Division of the Oregon Department of Consumer and Business Services, including the following: Required emergency exit windows in sleeping rooms must have a clear net opening of at least 5.7 square feet, minimum vertical opening of 22 inches and minimum horizontal opening of 20 inches.

-NOTE: Construct and maintain all living areas in labor housing and related facilities to comply with other applicable local and state laws and regulations in effect at the time of construction or remodel.
+Note: Construct and maintain all living areas in labor housing and related facilities to comply with other applicable local and state laws and regulations in effect at the time of construction or remodel.

-- (f) A second story must have at least two exits when its occupant load is 10 or more.
-Comply with the Oregon State Building Code. - (g) Occupants on floors above the second story and in basements must have access to at least two separate exits from the floor or basement as required by the Oregon State Building Code. - (18) Common use cooking and eating facilities and equipment. - (a) When provided, common use cooking or food preparation facilities or equipment must have the following: - (A) A gas or electric refrigerator, capable of keeping food at or below 41 degrees F. - (B) A minimum equivalent of two cooking burners for every 10 persons or part thereof or 2 families, whichever requires the most burners. - (i) If a gas or electric hotplate or wood stove is within 18 inches of a wall, that wall must be made of or finished with smooth cleanable, nonabsorbent, grease-resistant and fire-resistant material.
+(F) A second story must have at least two exits when its occupant load is 10 or more.
+Comply with the Oregon state building code.

+(G) Occupants on floors above the second story and in basements must have access to at least two separate exits from the floor or basement as required by the Oregon state building code.

+(cc) Common use cooking and eating facilities and equipment.

+(A) When provided, common use cooking or food preparation facilities or equipment must have the following:

+(i) A gas or electric refrigerator, capable of keeping food at or below 41 degrees F.

+(ii) A minimum equivalent of two cooking burners for every 10 persons or part thereof, or 2 families, whichever requires the most burners.
+If a gas or electric hotplate or wood stove is within 18 inches of a wall, that wall must be made of or finished with smooth cleanable, nonabsorbent, grease-resistant and fire-resistant material.

-NOTE: Labeled and listed appliances are exempt from the 18-inch requirement when installed according to their listing.
+Note: Labeled and listed appliances are exempt from the 18-inch requirement when installed according to their listing.